 I aimed to list what I would search for in a Pinterest Pin.
 I want ideas that are simple to set up for my toddler and preschooler and an activity that creates fun conversations in the home as they work.
 If I am a room mom helping set up a preschool Valentine’s Day party, I want to search for something quickly that doesn’t require many supplies.

-- Valentine’s Day games
+- Valentine’s Day Activities

 - Sensory play for Valentine’s Day

-- Valentine’s Day crafts and cards
+- Valentine’s Day Crafts and Cards

 RELATED: What art supplies do I like to use with my children?
 Here is a list of my favorite art supplies for kids.

-Valentine’s Day Games
+Valentine’s Day Activities

 Over the last few years, I have become pretty great at creating indoor activities for kids.
 When I put together this list of Valentine’s Day games, I kept fine motor development and gross motor skills in mind.
+These are the best Valentine’s Day activities for kids.

 Sensory play for Valentine’s Day